LastStar/playbooks/README.md

 All [Ansible](http://www.ansibleworks.com) playbooks for company servers.

+## Prepare

+* Copy private ssh key for github into key/private.

 ## Static server

 This playbook installs and configure web server with git, ruby, nginx.
 It also